Need To Know

 At the hotel

 Free WiFi throughout, library, coffee machine and complimentary honesty bar, laundry, desk concierge (8.30am–6.30pm).
-In rooms, flatscreen satellite TV, iPod docks, L’Occitane toiletries, tea tray, slippers, high-threadcount bedlinen.
+In rooms, flatscreen satellite TV, iPad Air, iPod docks, local guides, L’Occitane toiletries, tea tray, slippers, high-threadcount bedlinen.
+The Master Room, Junior Suite and Deluxe Room have kitchenettes with Nespresso machines, a kettle and a selection of teas, biscuits, cakes and a fridge packed with free soft drinks and Peroni.

 Our favourite rooms

-Each of the elegantly renovated, beamed rooms has been individually styled, but all have wood floors, queen-size beds and sleek bathrooms.
-Superior Rooms are on the cosy side, but cleverly furnished.
-We like Spagna’s romantic canopied bed and stone-lined bathtub; Carozze has a modern-Renaissance feel, with a flock-fabric headboard and sleek mushroom-hued bathroom with tub and shower; and Frattina is a slightly larger corner room with a walk-in rain shower.
-Condotti has side-by side twin beds with shower, bath and separate toilet.
+Each of the elegantly renovated rooms has been individually styled with heirloom paintings and Sicilian antiques; but all have wood floors, queen-size beds, sleek bathrooms and iPad Airs for on-the-go browsing.
+Superior Rooms are cosy, but cleverly furnished; most have beamed ceilings and generous welcome trays.
+We like Spagna’s romantic canopied bed and stone-lined bath tub; Carozze has a modern-Renaissance feel, with a flock-fabric headboard and sleek mushroom-hued bathroom with tub and shower; and Frattina is a slightly larger corner room with a walk-in rain shower.
+Condotti has side-by-side twin beds with shower, bath and separate toilet.
 With its own entrance and private courtyard, steam shower and inviting living room, the Junior Suite makes a seductive stay.
 Master Rooms come with a swanky chromotherapy walk-in shower, with speakers for an extra soothing soak.
+There's one in the Deluxe Room too, a refined space overlooking Mario de' Fiori, where period details converse pleasantly with modern fittings.

 A heaving wallet, if you want to buy anything in the array of designer shops around the corner (Gucci, Versace, D&G…).
 And pick up a bottle of bubbly for your room from the airport if you’re celebrating something special.

 Welcome.
 Under-threes stay free, and cribs and extra beds can be added to some rooms, but as it’s filled with antiques and objets d’art, and has lots of steps, this is not the ideal place for wee ones or prams.
 Babysitting can be arranged in advance.